dvr85/Roundhay-v2.0---A-Hybrid-Recommendations-System/README.md

 Ensemble methods combine multiple models to improve the final output which potentially reduces overfitting and variance.
 Gradient boosting is a powerful ensemble technique that builds models sequentially, each new model correcting errors made by the previously trained models.

-Here, instead of cosine similarity, the gradient boosting (XGBoost) integrates the collabrative filtering and content based filtering scores into a single predictive model to estimate final score for a new user.
+Here, along with cosine similarity, the gradient boosting (XGBoost) integrates the collabrative filtering and content based filtering scores into a single predictive model to estimate final score for a new user.